oscar-system/Polymake.jl/README.md

 ## Installation

 The current version relies on an unreleased version of polymake.
-A compatible version is available at [polymake/polymake#snapshots](https://github.com/polymake/polymake/tree/Snapshots) and it can be compiled as follows where `GIT_FOLDER` and `INSTALL_FOLDER` have to be substituted with your favorite folder.
+A compatible version is available at [polymake/polymake#snapshots](https://github.com/polymake/polymake/tree/Snapshots).
+It can be compiled as follows where `GIT_FOLDER` and `INSTALL_FOLDER` have to be substituted with your favorite folder.
+Also make sure to check [the necessary dependencies](https://polymake.org/doku.php/howto/install) as well as the [additional instructions for Macs](https://polymake.org/doku.php/howto/mac).
 ```sh
 export POLYMAKE_GIT=GIT_FOLDER
 export POLYMAKE_INSTALL=INSTALL_FOLDER